 Presumably, the umbra could be visible in the top left part of the frame.
 All the images both normal and processed ones clearly show the sudden darkness in the corner, which is preceded by a vast increment of a reddish tint.
 It has been marked in the processed images below, where the colors have been enhanced.

-The images above come from a quite early phase of the eclipse.
+The images above come from quite an early phase of the eclipse.
 It was about halfway to the greatest phase.
 Despite the totally clouded sky on the eclipse day, the scene seems to look significantly darker than 24 hours later.
 The distant horizon is barely visible.
-It’s hard to say about the eclipse impact here due to poor weather conditions.
-The rainfall can seriously deteriorate the visibility and reduce the scattered sunlight during the twilight period.
+It’s hard to say about the eclipse’s impact here due to poor weather conditions.
+The rainfall can seriously deteriorate visibility and reduce the scattered sunlight during the twilight period.

 15 – Chobe River Cam Webcam – was also excluded because of the bad weather and wrong bearing.
 This webcam is headed north, so the nautical twilight glow couldn’t be visible with these camera settings.